awsdocs/amazon-sqs-developer-guide/doc_source/FIFO-queues.md

 Use the following checklist to ensure that your application works correctly with a FIFO queue\.

-+ FIFO queues support up to 300 messages per second \(300 send, receive, or delete operations per second\)\.
-When you [batch](sqs-batch-api-actions.md) 10 messages per operation \(maximum\), FIFO queues can support up to 3,000 messages per second\.
++ By default, FIFO queues support up to 3,000 messages per second with [batching](sqs-batch-api-actions.md)\.
 To request a limit increase, [file a support request](https://console.aws.amazon.com/support/v1?#/case/create)\.
+FIFO queues support up to 300 messages per second \(300 send, receive, or delete operations per second\) without batching\.

 + FIFO queues don't support per\-message delays, only per\-queue delays\.
 If your application sets the same value of the `DelaySeconds` parameter on each message, you must modify your application to remove the per\-message delay and set `DelaySeconds` on the entire queue instead\.